Charlie Hebdo faces defamation suit over Italian earthquake cartoons

 The town council said the cartoon "attributed the blame for the devastation of central Italy to the mafia."

-"Criticism, even in the form of satire, is an inviolable right both in Italy and France, but not everything can be 'satire' and in this case the two cartoons offend the memory of all the victims of the earthquake, the people who survived and the town of Amatrice," Mario Cicchetti, the town's lawyer, was quoted as saying by ANSA.
+"Criticism, even in the form of satire, is an inviolable right both in Italy and France, but not everything can be 'satire' and in this case the two cartoons offend the memory of all the victims of the earthquake, the people who survived and the town of Amatrice," Cicchetti was quoted as saying by Italian news agency ANSA.

 Charlie Hebdo declined to comment on the likely legal action.